-• Pursue FirdapseTM for LEMS.
-Enrollment in the Phase 3 clinical trial evaluating FirdapseTM for the treatment of LEMS is expected to be completed by the end of the first quarter of 2014 and we expect to report top-line results from the double-blind portion of this clinical trial during the third quarter of 2014.
-Assuming success in the Phase 3 trial, we expect to complete the filing of an NDA for FirdapseTM by the middle of 2015 and, although there can be no assurance, we anticipate that under those circumstances we may obtain approval from the FDA of such NDA by the end of the first quarter of 2016.
-If approved on this timeline, we would hope to commercially launch this product for the treatment of LEMS during the second quarter of 2016.

-- Seek additional orphan drug indications for FirdapseTM.
-We believe that FirdapseTM may also be an effective treatment for other neuromuscular orphan indications such as certain forms of Congenital Myasthenic Syndrome and Myasthenia Gravis.
-Subject to the availability of funding, we hope to pursue the necessary clinical and non-clinical trials and studies to support applications to the FDA for approval to market FirdapseTM for these additional indications. - Continue required clinical and pre-clinical work on CPP-115.
-We expect to commence a Phase 1(b) multi-dose safety and tolerance study of CPP-115 during the first half of 2014.
-Subject to the availability of funding, if the Phase 1(b) study is successful, we hope to commence a Phase 2 trial evaluating CPP-115 for the treatment of epilepsy in 2015.
+- Pursue approval of Firdapse[TM] for LEMS.
+In 2014, we reported positive results from our Phase 3 trial evaluating Firdapse[TM] for the treatment of LEMS.
+We expect to submit an NDA for Firdapse[TM] in the 2015 third quarter.
+Although there can be no assurance, we anticipate that under those circumstances we may obtain approval from the FDA of such NDA in the first half of 2016.
+If approved on this timeline, we would expect to commercially launch this product for the treatment of LEMS shortly after its approval. - Seek additional orphan drug indications for Firdapse[TM].
+We believe that Firdapse[TM] may also be an effective treatment for other neuromuscular orphan indications such as certain forms of Congenital Myasthenic Syndromes and Myasthenia Gravis (MuSK myasthenia gravis).
+Subject to the availability of funding, we plan to pursue the necessary clinical and non-clinical trials and studies to support applications to the FDA for approval to market Firdapse[TM] for these additional indications. - Continue required clinical and pre-clinical work on CPP-115.
+We are currently conducting a Phase 1(b) multi-dose safety and tolerance study of CPP-115, and we hope to report the results of this study during the second quarter of 2015.
 We hope to develop CPP-115 for the treatment of epilepsy (initially infantile spasms) and for the treatment of other selected neurological indications.
-CPP-115 has been granted Orphan Drug Designation by the FDA for the treatment of infantile spasms and Orphan Medicinal Product Designation in the EU for West's syndrome (a form of infantile spasms), making the drug eligible for the seven-year and ten-year marketing exclusivities available from the FDA and the EU for these indications, respectively, if we are the first pharmaceutical company to obtain approval of an NDA and/or a Marketing Authorization Application, or MAA (the European Union equivalent of an NDA) for CPP-115. - Seek additional funding for CPP-115.
-We continue to seek a strategic partner to work with us in the development and future commercialization of CPP-115.
-We also continue to seek government and/or other grants to help fund the development of CPP-115.
-However, no arrangements have been entered into to date.
+CPP-115 has been granted Orphan Drug Designation by the FDA for the treatment of infantile spasms and Orphan Medicinal Product Designation in the EU for West's syndrome (a form of infantile spasms), making the drug eligible for the seven-year and ten-year marketing exclusivities available from the FDA and the EU for these indications, respectively, if we are the first pharmaceutical company to obtain approval of an NDA and/or a Marketing Authorization Application, or MAA (the European Union equivalent of an NDA) for CPP-115. - Continue studies of CPP-109 and/or CPP-115 for Tourette Syndrome.
+We are currently supporting an academic study evaluating the use of CPP-109 in the treatment of Tourette Syndrome.
+Based upon the results of this study, we may pursue CPP-109, or CPP-115, which has a similar mechanism of action as CPP-109, for the treatment of Tourette Syndrome. - Seek additional funding or a partner for CPP-115.
+Once we have the results of our Phase 1(b) study, we plan to decide whether to seek a strategic partner to work with us in the development and future commercialization of CPP-115.
+However, no arrangements have been entered into to date. - Seek to acquire additional products.
+We intend to seek to acquire other late stage orphan drug opportunities that might be complementary to Firdapse[TM] and can be sold through any sales force we develop to market Firdapse[TM].
+However, no agreements have been entered into to date to acquire additional products and any such product acquisitions would be subject to the availability of funding.